grpcmd/grpcmd/README.md

 ## Additional Documentation

+### Proto Files
+If you want to use `.proto` files instead of Reflection, you can pass one or more comma-separated file locations to the `--protos` (shorthand: `-p`) flag.
+For example:

+    grpc --protos a.proto --protos b.proto,c.proto :50051

+### Proto Import Paths
+If your `.proto` files contain import statements, you'll likely want to set the search paths for the imports to work properly.
+To do this, you can pass one or more comma-separated directory locations to the `--paths` (shorthand: `-P`) flag.
+For example:

+    grpc --protos a.proto --paths ../protos/ :50051

 ### Sending an Empty Request
-To send an empty request, simply pass an empty argument for the request data.
+To send an empty request, simply pass an empty JSON argument for the request data.
 For example:

+    grpc :50051 UnaryMethod {}

+### Sending Additional Request Headers (Metadata)
+To send a request with additional headers, simply pass one or more `key: value` arguments before the request data.
+For example:

+    grpc :50051 UnaryMethod 'custom-header: custom-value' {}

+or

-    grpc :50051 UnaryMethod ''
+    grpc :50051 UnaryMethod header-1:value-1 header-2:value-2 {}

 ### Exit Codes
 On success, the exit code will be `0`.
 However, if there is a non-OK gRPC status code in the response, the exit code will be equal to `64 + the gRPC status code`.
 Other application errors will have exit codes less than `64`.
 For example, failure to connect to the provided address will result in an exit code of `1`.